tinic/constixel/README.md

     void fillcircle(int32_t x, int32_t y, int32_t r, uint32_t col, bool clip = true);

     // Get a populated RGBA buffer with the contents of this instance.
-    // Color 0 is special will be set to 0x0000000 in the returned buffer,
+    // Color 0 is special and will be set to 0x0000000 in the returned buffer,
     // while all the other colors will be converted to a 0xffRRGGBB format. std::array<uint32_t, W * H> RGBA();